-Debt management policies are written guidelines, allowances, and restrictions that guide the debt issuance practices of state or local governments, including the issuance process, management of a debt portfolio, and adherence to various laws and regulations.
+Debt management policies are written guidelines, allowances, and requirements that guide the debt issuance practices of state or local governments, including the issuance process, management of a debt portfolio, adherence to various laws and regulations, post issuance compliance for IRS purposes, and post issuance compliance for continuing disclosure purposes.
 A debt management policy should improve the quality of decisions, articulate policy goals, provide guidelines for the structure of debt issuance, and demonstrate a commitment to long-term capital and financial planning.
 Adherence to a debt management policy signals to rating agencies and the capital markets that a government is well managed and therefore is likely to meet its debt obligations in a timely manner.
-Debt management policies should be written with attention to the issuer’s specific needs and available financing options and are typically implemented through more specific operating procedures.
+Debt management policies should be written with attention to the issuer's specific needs and available financing options and are typically implemented through more specific operating procedures.
 Finally, debt management policies should be approved by the issuer’s governing body to provide credibility, transparency and to ensure that there is a common understanding among elected officials and staff regarding the issuer’s approach to debt financing.

 GFOA recommends that state and local governments adopt comprehensive written debt management policies.
 These policies should reflect local, state, and federal laws and regulations.
 To assist with the development of these policies GFOA recommends that a government’s Debt Management Policy (Policy) should be reviewed periodically (and updated if necessary) and should address at least the following:

 1. Debt Limits.
 The Policy should consider setting specific limits or acceptable ranges for each type of debt.
-Limits generally are set for legal, public policy, and financial reasons.
+Limits generally are set for legal, public policy, and financial restrictions and planning considerations.

 a.
 Legal restrictions may be determined by: